How to pay and file taxes as a non-resident property owner in Spain

 Imputed Income (Annual Tax Return)

 This type of income is calculated once a year, on December 31.
 Tax returns for imputed income must be filed during the following year and no later than December 31 of the following year.
-For example, imputed income due on December 31, 2020, would be declared in 2021.
+For example, imputed income due on December 31, 2021, should be declared in 2022.

 Rental Income (quarterly tax return)